How To Protect the Endangered Species Act and The Sacramento-San Joaquin Delta

 There are three ways that you can help to protect species, stop the water grab, and protect Northern California’s Delta economy.

-1) Contact Senator Feinstein, Senator Boxer, Speaker of the House Nancy Pelosi.
-Let them know that the Endangered Species Act (ESA) and the National Environmental Policy Act (NEPA) should not be weakened to allow for the construction of the peripheral canal.
+1) Contact Senator Feinstein and Senator Boxer.
+Let them know that the Endangered Species Act (ESA) and the National Environmental Policy Act (NEPA) should not be weakened to allow for the construction of the peripheral tunnels.
 Tell them that there are better ways to solve California’s water needs including conservation, water recycling, and restoration of flood plains for underground water storage in the Central Valley.

 Let them know that you do not support the destruction of the Pacific Coast’s largest estuary and the Delta’s multi-billion dollar annual economy in order to support corporate agri-business in the southern part of the state.